rudra-sahoo/HexaDecimal-Decimal-Vice-Versa-/README.md

 # HexaDecimal-Decimal
-It converts Hexadecimal Number to Decimal Number in console
+It converts Hexadecimal Numbers to Decimal Numbers in console Simply You Have To Run this Code And Input A Hexadecimal Number In The Console Tab And It Will Automatically Convert That Number to Decimal Number